martinmodrak/radiology-ai/README.md

-# Course site for AI in medicine
+# Tasks for radiology AI segment

 The code uses `renv` to recreate the same environment as we used to run the examples.
 Run `renv::restore()` after loading the project.